 Craig Holden Feinberg BFA '02 (Graphic Design)

-In the nine years since Craig Holden Feinberg graduated from UArts, he has traveled the world creating innovative work for an impressive array of clients — and he credits his good fortune with a great start in Philadelphia.
+In the years since Craig Holden Feinberg graduated from UArts, he has traveled the world creating innovative work for an impressive array of clients — and he credits his good fortune with a great start in Philadelphia.

 “The place had a humble vibe … and at the [UArts] open houses all the people were excited.
 I knew I wanted to be there.”